tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 const isNotNil = val = R.not(R.isNil(val))
 ```

-The second version seems silly, but now we're using nothing but functions.
-Yay!
+The second version seems silly, but now we're using nothing but functions, so yay.
 But we can do better.
 Now that you've had a taste of point-free style, you'll hopefully start looking for opportunities to refactor to that style.
 Can we define a function that doesn't reference `val` at all?

 Yes.
 Yes, we can.
 But instead of using `not`, we'll use [a different function called `complement`](https://devdocs.io/ramda/index#complement).
 Whereas `not` immediately returns the complement of the *value* you pass to it (what you would get by putting a `!` in front of it), `complement` takes a *function* and returns a new function that, when called, returns the complement of whatever the original function returns.